kirby-deprecated-plugins/kirby-scheduled-pages/readme.md

   default: now
 ```

 That's it!

-When you visit a scheduled page, you will see the error page with a 404 respose.
+When you visit a scheduled page (a future scheduled date), you will see the error page with a 404 respose.

 ### Page methods